1) SUBMIT LETTER OF INQUIRY

-All interested applicants must submit an online letter of inquiry as an initial step.
-This letter allows Rose Foundation to determine if the proposal appears to be a good fit for the fund.
-Please remember, this grants fund has twin “bulls eyes” (disadvantaged community benefit and water quality).
-To advance in the process, successful applicants must hit both bulls eyes.
+All interested applicants must submit a letter of inquiry (LOI) as an initial step.
+This letter allows the Rose Foundation to determine if the proposal appears to be a good fit for the fund.
+Please remember, this grants fund has twin “bull’s eyes”, to benefit underserved, vulnerable, or otherwise disadvantaged community benefit and to improve water quality.
+To advance in the process, successful applicants must hit both bull’s eyes.

-Please follow the following steps to submit your Letter of Inquiry.
+Please follow these steps to submit your Letter of Inquiry.

 a) Check Eligibility: Please check all eligibility requirements before starting the application.

-b) Read the Application Instructions: Please read all of the instructions carefully and follow them step-by-step.
-To access our online application system instructions, please visit //rosefdn.org/instructions
+b) Read the LOI Instructions: Please read all of the instructions carefully and follow them step-by-step.
+To access our online application system instructions, please visit https://rosefdn.org/instructions

-Full funding applications will be invited based on the letters of inquiry.
-If you are invited to submit a full funding application, you will be notified by November 15, 2017.
+A limited number of full funding applications will be invited based on the letters of inquiry.
+If you are invited to submit a full funding application.

 - Start your Application: To get started on your application, please click here.